 Presqu’ile has ten group campsites that accommodate various group sizes: Site one - 75, site two - 50, site three - 50, site four - 35, site five - 35, site six - 35, site seven - 50, site eight - 25, site nine - 75 and site ten - 75.
-There are water taps and vault toilets on each site as well as a garbage depot.
+There are water taps on each site and vault toilets are centrally located.
+A garbage and recycling depot is located at the entrance to the campground.
 The sites are located near a rocky beach and are a 15 to 20 minute walk from the comfort station.
 Reservations can be made by calling the park directly at (613) 475-4324, starting the last Friday in April.

 Craigs Campground is designated as radio-free.